 If you want to nail the Curly Girl Method for beginners, we've got you covered.
 With so many steps, do’s, and don’ts, it’s easy to get overwhelmed with all the curly hair information out there.
-Our foolproof step-by-step guide delivers everything you need to know about following the Curly Girl Method, so you can bring out the very best of your natural hair texture.

 - Best brushes for curly hair: the best accessories to detangle your mane